 But refusing to eat Chick-Fil-A on moral grounds isn’t part of turning the tide.
 Since Cathy’s statement, there has been an uprising on social networks chastising the corporation for its homophobic believes.
 Somehow, people were surprised that a business that’s closed on Sunday to observe the sabbath had deep ties to Christianity.
 This shock has led to not only Facebook and Twitter posts against Chick-Fil-A, but calls to boycott the business.

 There seems to be a misunderstanding regarding the efficacy of boycotts.
-It’s a bit of a throwback to the 1960s when civil rights organizations boycotted segregated businesses.
-However, these businesses tend to be small, family-owned shops.
-If your restaurant was located in a neighborhood that was half-black and half-white, and all the black people stop eating there, then you’ve lost 50% of your revenue, and you were forced to consider whether how much money you’d be willing to lose because of bigotry.
+It’s a throwback to the 1960s when civil rights organizations boycotted segregated businesses.
+However, these businesses tended to be small, family-owned shops.
+If your restaurant was located in a neighborhood that was half-black and half-white, and all the black people stopped eating there, then you’ve lost 50% of your revenue, and you were forced to consider whether how much money you’d be willing to lose because of bigotry.

-As I said, I think Dan Cathy’s views are despicable, but we should acknowlege that he’s willing to sacrifice millions of dollars for them.
+As I said, I think Dan Cathy’s views are despicable, but we should acknowledge that he’s willing to sacrifice millions of dollars for them.
 Chick-Fil-A could be making 1/7th more money than it makes now by being open on a Sunday.
 The bible says to take a day off for the sabbath, and Dan Cathy will abide by that commandment.
-You, on the other hand, can’t be bothered to do more than not spend money on fast food.
+His opponents, on the other hand, can’t be bothered to do more than not spend money on fast food.

 This isn’t to say that people haven’t gone out to protest.
 If you picked up a sign, staged a sit-in, or did anything that required you to do more than sit at home, this post is not directed at you.
 I commend you on taking action, taking time out of your life, and showing people that you truly care about this issue.
 You have done far more than someone who posts a negative Chick-Fil-A meme on Facebook followed by a funny picture of an adorable animal.